Daniel Katz (environmental activist)

 Daniel R. Katz (born 1961) is an American environmentalist writer, speaker and activist.
 He is currently the Senior Program Director at the Overbrook Foundation, where he leads environmental giving in the areas of biodiversity conservation, sustainability, and climate change.

 Education and career

 Katz was raised in Cincinnati, Ohio.
-He earned his M.B.A. at the Stern School of Business, New York University and a B.A. from Ohio State University.
+He earned his M.B.A. at New York University Stern School of Business and a B.A. from Ohio State University.
 After graduating from Ohio State, Katz moved to China intending to become a foreign correspondent, but instead learned about the destruction of rainforests, leading him to set up the Rainforest Alliance the following year.

 Rainforest Alliance

 Katz co-founded the Rainforest Alliance in 1986 at the age of 24, an organization instrumental in initiating the rainforest conservation movement.
 The Rainforest Alliance is a non-governmental organization that focuses on environmental conservation throughout the world.
 Under Katz's leadership, the Rainforest Alliance became the first nonprofit organization to create a global program to monitor, evaluate, certify and audit forests.
 The Rainforest Alliance is known world-wide for creating independent third-party certification in forestry, agriculture and tourism.
 He was the executive director of the Rainforest Alliance from its inception until 2000; today he serves as the Chairman of the Rainforest Alliance board.